 Assessing targeting outcomes

 Several indicators are used to assess targeting outcomes: coverage, errors of exclusion and errors of inclusion and the incidence of program benefits.
-In the international literature (e.g., ILO, OECD or EU documents) coverage often refers to the extent to which all those in need of support are covered by the eligibility conditions pertaining to a SA-CT scheme.
+In the international literature (e.g., ILO, OECD or EU documents) legal coverage often refers to the extent to which all those in need of support are covered by the eligibility conditions pertaining to a SA-CT scheme.
 Such statutory coverage data are reported by ILO.
 It is a useful indicator.
 But it is not showing what actually is being achieved as a result of SA-CT.
 For example, if SA-CT is focused on the poor or those whose income falls below certain threshold, does the eligibility condition covers everyone whose income is below the poverty line?
 Or it narrows it to certain regions/groups?
-Outcomes of actual program implementation, which is reflected I the performance in this literature is called “take-up ratio and “refers to the extent to which those who are eligible to receive a benefit actually do receive it.
+Outcomes of actual program implementation, which is reflected I the performance in this literature is measured by effective coverage and also sometimes called “take-up ratio and “refers to the extent to which those who are eligible to receive a benefit actually do receive it.

-Coverage is also interpreted as effective coverage - and hence as the number of actual beneficiaries, and/or their share to total target population.
-The number of beneficiaries is simply how many people or households benefit from the program.
-Usually, this information is available directly from the administrative survey data.
+Effective coverage - the number of actual beneficiaries, and/or their share to total target population is different from the number of beneficiaries, which is simply how many people or households benefit from the program.
+Usually, this information is available directly from the administrative data.
 Coverage indicates a percentage of a target population that benefits from a given SA-CT program.
 For programs that are directed to everyone in a given population group (e.g., universal child allowances) coverage can be derived by comparing the actual number of children benefiting from a transfer with the number of children in the eligible group (obtained from census or demographic statistics).
 For the purposes of the performance analysis of SA-CT targeted to the poor or the subset of the poor such estimations are more difficult and rely on the household survey data.

 The targeting mechanism chosen must minimize targeting errors, which may be of two types (Grosh et al. 2008, Grosh at al 2022, Yemtsov et al 2018): inclusion and exclusion.
 The inclusion error (leakage) means including as beneficiaries a family that does not meet the eligibility conditions.
 It can occur when there are (intended or non-intended) errors in submitting information on potential beneficiaries, when there is a lag in reflecting changes in beneficiaries’ circumstances, or when the implementors of the program have a discretion to deviate or re-interpret program rules.
 Not in all cases inclusion errors are source of concern.
 For example, in China’s DiBao strict withdrawal of benefits when earnings of beneficiaries increase would entail 100% marginal tax rate.
 In practice, the administrators of the program we disregarding such additional earnings for a sufficient time to allow a beneficiary to gain security of livelihoods (Chen et al 2006).
 In CCTs overlooking strict adherence to conditionalities may anyway ensure that the family receives support even though for some reason the children do not attend school or use the health services (as in the case in Brazil).
 In most cases, however, inclusion error constitutes a problem for effectiveness, as they place an unnecessary burden on the budget of the program.